 Guy’s Consulting Background

-Guy was a partner at the consulting firm of SWI – Svenson & Wallace Inc 1982-1997 when he joined the late Ray Svenson’s firm where he helped grow the firm from 3 consultants and two staff members to a team of 15 to 22.
+Guy was a partner at the consulting firm of SWI – Svenson & Wallace Inc 1982-1997 when he joined the late Ray Svenson’s firm where he helped grow the firm from 3 consultants and two staff members to a team that ranged over the years between 15 and 52 total staff.

-Guy was then the founding partner at CADDI Inc. 1997-2002 where he oversaw a consulting and office production staff ranging from 12 to 20.
+Guy was then the founding partner at CADDI Inc. 1997-2002 where he oversaw a consulting and office production staff ranging in number from 12 to 20.

 Guy founded EPPIC Inc. in 2002 to operate as a solo practitioner leveraging his growing network of seasoned practitioners familiar with his methodologies.